 If you’re one of the 45 million Americans wearing contact lenses, you’ll be happy to hear that your options are more diverse than ever.
-At Goetzinger Eye Institute in Riverdale and Stockbridge, Georgia, you can choose from daily, weekly, and monthly lenses that correct nearsightedness, farsightedness, and even astigmatism.
+At Goetzinger Eye Institute in Riverdale, Georgia, you can choose from daily, weekly, and monthly lenses that correct nearsightedness, farsightedness, and even astigmatism.
 You can even choose multifocal contacts for two or more types of vision correction.
 Use the online scheduler or call the location nearest you to book your appointment today.

 It’s up to you!
 Goetzinger Eye Institute offers daily, weekly, and monthly contact lenses.
 Many patients love the convenience of daily disposable lenses because there’s never a need to clean or store the lenses.

 For most types of contact lenses at Goetzinger Eye Institute, you simply dispose of your lenses after the recommended amount of time.
 Wearing your lenses longer than recommended can result in lens deterioration and even damage your eyes.

 Can I wear contacts overnight?

 Most types of contacts aren’t suited for overnight wear because the lenses prevent your cornea from getting oxygen.
 However, there are a few types of silicone hydrogel lenses that allow oxygen to pass through the lens and into your cornea.

 Some kinds of silicone hydrogel lenses are FDA-approved for up to seven days of continuous wear.
 There are also two types of silicone hydrogel lenses that are FDA-approved for up to 30 days of continuous wear.